aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/qr-and-micro-qr-barcodes/_index.md

 <p align="center"><img src="qrencodemodeeciencoding.png"></p>

 ### ***ExtendedCodetext* Mode**
 ***Aspose.BarCode for Java*** provides an advanced data encoding mode called *ExtendedCodetext* that enables flexible manual settings for *QR Code* barcode generation.
 Particularly, this mode includes specific encoding capabilities, such as using the multi-ECI mode and setting FNC symbols (characters used to detect and distinguish fields in variable-length application identifiers).
-Developers can facilitate the generation of barcodes with extended barcode text using class [*QrExtCodetextBuilder*]().
-To replace the text displayed under the generated barcode, it is necessary to initialize the [*TwoDDisplayText*]() property.
+Developers can facilitate the generation of barcodes with extended barcode text using class [*ExtCodetextBuilder*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/ExtCodetextBuilder).
+To replace the text displayed under the generated barcode, it is necessary to call the *setTwoDDisplayText* method.
 In the case of setting the multi-ECI mode, data processing is performed for each predefined encoding automatically.
-Otherwise, the information inputted into [*CodeText*]() is encoded according to the value of [*CodeTextEncoding*]().
+Otherwise, input barcode text is encoded according to *CodeTextEncoding*.

 The following code snippet illustrates how to use the multi-encoding ECI regime when the *ExtendedCodetext* mode is applied.